 Welcome to Psychology 302.
 Statistical methods are a crucial part of research in many sciences, including psychology.
-Statistical analyses help scientists discern patterns in phenomena, determine the relative generalizability of these patterns, and estimate how high is the probability that these patterns have real existence -- rather than being merely reflecting someone's imagination or ideology or merely the way someone wishes to see the world.
-Everyday people increasingly use statistics for the same ends.
-And statistics is an important conceptual structure for thinking in a rational and scientific way about phenomena.
-Overall, statistics can greatly help people make good sense of the world - and stay in touch with reality!
+Statistical analyses help scientists (and everyday people) discern patterns in phenomena, determine the relative generalizability of these patterns, and estimate how high is the probability that these patterns have real existence -- rather than being merely reflecting someone's imagination or ideology or wishful thinking.
+And statistics is an important conceptual structure for thinking in a rational and scientific way about phenomena, helping people make good sense of the world - and stay in touch with reality!
 This course is designed to help you gain:

 - 1. The ability to understand and explain to others the statistical analyses and statistical concepts in reports of social and behavioral science research. - 2.
 Preparation for learning about research methods, and about more advanced statistical methods. - 3.
-The ability to identify the appropriate statistical procedure for many basic research situations and to carry out the necessary computations, by hand (for simple computations) or by computer (for more complex ones). - 4.
+Ability to identify the appropriate statistical procedure for many basic research situations and to carry out necessary computations, whether by hand or computer. - 4.
 Further development of your quantitative and analytic thinking skills and reasoning ability.

-This Statistical Methods course is a combination of math/numbers with useful ways of thinking about research and other forms of critical thinking.
-The ability to reason in a logical manner is more important to successful understanding of psychological statistics than is the ability to manipulate complex equations.
+Reasoning in a logical manner is more important to understanding of psychological statistics than is manipulating complex equations.
 Inescapably, the course involves numbers, but if you have basic arithmetic and algebra skills, the mathematical part of the course is straightforward.
-Much of the course concerns conceptual approaches for thinking about observations (about data), how to describe these observations, and how to make proper inferences from them.
+Much concerns conceptual approaches for "critical thinking" about observations (about data), how to describe these observations, and how to make proper inferences from them.